josiahrath/josiahrath.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 PhD candidate in Political Science at the University of Rochester.
-I work on models of authoritarian politics, interstate conflict, and social norms.
+I work on models of authoritarian politics, inter/intra-state conflict, and social norms.